oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/extensions/mass_action_configuration.md

 When not collapsed, the actions show inline with the item: 'three dots' menu is hidden.

 To collapse all actions into the ``show more`` group (``...``), set actionsState to ``hide``.
+In this case, the actionsHideCount value is ignored.
 > You get similar outcome with the options ``actionsState:`` `show` and ``actionsHideCount: 0``

 User see only 'three dots' menu.